janScheible/dom-as-flux-like-store/readme.md

 That can for example be achieved by a templating engine like [handlebars](https://handlebarsjs.com/) that is available for JavaScript as well for Java ([Handlebars.java](https://github.com/jknack/handlebars.java)).

 In terms of an approach to implement Flux without one of the big mentioned frameworks, there are some similarities with [jquery-flux-todo](https://github.com/talyssonoc/jquery-flux-todo).
-But in jquery-flux-todo has not the focus on usig the DOM as the state store.
+But in jquery-flux-todo has not the focus on using the DOM as the state store.

 The todo demo application is a plain JavaScript application without any dependencies.
 For triggering the actions custom DOM events (`CustomEvent` instances) are used.